 For the more excellent areas of La Rioja Alta and Rioja Alavesa in Spain, Tempranillo is appropriate.
 Several warmer regions in Northern Spain have a vast difference between daytime and nighttime temperatures, so tempranillo grapes can mature while retaining their naturally low acidity.

-Northern areas where Tempranillo is well grown include Navarra (near Rioja); Toro, where Tinta de Toro is the grape; and Ribera del Duero, where Tinto Fino is the grape.
+Author Note: Northern areas where Tempranillo is well grown include Navarra (near Rioja); Toro, where Tinta de Toro is the grape; and Ribera del Duero, where Tinto Fino is the grape.
 Tempranillo can also be found on the Spanish-French frontier in Catalonia, called ull de llebre.

 Center of Spain